Table of Contents

 What are the Symptoms of Schizophrenia?

-The symptoms of schizophrenia reveal why the disorder is considered to be one of the most severe mental health conditions.
-Schizophrenia manifests itself through different sets of symptoms in patients, which is part of what makes it difficult to diagnose.
+Schizophrenia manifests itself through different sets of symptoms in patients, which can make it difficult to diagnose.
 There’s no single behavior that provides bystanders a clue that a person might be developing the illness.

 Here are the most common schizophrenia symptoms:

-- Hallucinations and delusions: Schizophrenic patients might have an alternate perception of reality and exhibit extreme paranoia.
+- Hallucinations and delusions.
+Schizophrenic patients might have an alternate perception of reality and exhibit extreme paranoia.
 They might also hear, see or smell things that aren’t there.
-This can cause them to behave erratically and hurt themselves or those around them.
+This can cause them to behave erratically and unpredictably.

-- Cognitive impairment: When individuals develop schizophrenia, they tend to exhibit worsened memory and cognitive function.
-According to NAMI, this leads to a symptom called anosognosia.
-This causes many schizophrenic people to lack the awareness needed to realize that their condition has changed.
+- Cognitive impairment.
+When individuals develop schizophrenia, they tend to exhibit worsened memory and cognitive function.
+As a result, many schizophrenic people lack the awareness needed to realize that their condition has changed.

-These symptoms are fairly broad, part of the reason why it is notoriously difficult to diagnose schizophrenia.
+These symptoms are fairly broad, which makes schizophrenia notoriously difficult to diagnose.
 Cognitive impairment and negative symptoms can be misdiagnosed as simpler, more common conditions like anxiety, depression or a variety of other disorders.

 Are you or a loved one ready for FHE’s Mental Health Schizophrenia Treatment?